textaDNA/Jacquard/README.md

   -s          encode file and save it as .splitted.zip

-  -d          decode .dna file and save as .decoded
+  -d          decode .dna file and save it as .decoded

   -j          decode .splitted.zip file and save it as .decoded
 ```